MicrosoftDocs/azure-aks-docs/articles/aks/validate-valkey-cluster.md

 # Validate the resiliency of the Valkey cluster on Azure Kubernetes Service (AKS)

+This article shows how to validate the resiliency of the Valkey cluster on Azure Kubernetes Service (AKS).

+> [!NOTE]
+> This article contains references to the terms *master* and *slave*, which are terms that Microsoft no longer uses.
+When the term is removed from the Valkey software, we’ll remove it from this article.

 ## Build and run a sample client application for Valkey

 The following steps show how to build a sample client application for Valkey and push the Docker image of the application to Azure Container Registry (ACR).